-When the film premiered at the Radio City Music Hall there was then the largest line to get in, in that theater's history.
-After the film's initial success, Arthur Freed, the producer of this film, recalled that his unit was in the MGM commissary passing the Joe Pasternak unit (which made less expensive musicals), the Pasternak unit said, "There goes the royal family."
-Indeed, this picture was at the time the second largest-grossing in MGM history, next to Meet Me in St. Louis (1944).
+When On the Town premiered at Radio City Music Hall, the line to get in was the largest in that theater's history.
+After its initial success, Arthur Freed, the producer of the film recalled, his unit was in the MGM commissary passing the Joe Pasternak unit (which made less expensive musicals); one member of the Pasternak unit said, "There goes the royal family."
+Indeed, this movie was, at the time, the second largest-grossing in MGM history, next to Meet Me in St. Louis (1944).

 Judy Holliday dubbed in the following line of dialogue for a uncredited bit player billed as Daisy: "The grass is always greener, if ya know what I mean."
 The line was designed to get a big laugh, but audiences didn't react to it in previews until it was dubbed by Holiday.

 According to information contained in the file on the film in the MPAA/PCA Collection at the Academy of Motion Pic Arts & Sciences Library, the Breen Office refused to allow the use of the word "helluva" in the song "New York, New York [it's a helluva town]."
 M-G-M later changed the word to "wonderful."